Domains »Map a Subdomain

 - Pointing a subdomain of a domain mapped to WordPress.com to an outside website

-On WordPress.com, you can use a subdomain of a domain that you already own as your blog’s domain.
-For instance, if you already have a website up at yourgroovydomain.com and you have a WordPress.com blog at, say, example.wordpress.com, you can put your blog in a subdomain of that website, such as blog.yourgroovydomain.com.
-This is called Domain Mapping.
-Your old WordPress.com address will still work, but we will automatically redirect traffic from your old address to your new one.
+On WordPress.com, you can use a subdomain of a domain that you already own.
+For instance, if you already have a website (yourgroovydomain.com) and you have a WordPress.com blog at, say, example.wordpress.com, you can put your blog in a subdomain of your main website, such as blog.yourgroovydomain.com.

 Mapping a subdomain with the Domain Mapping Upgrade costs $13.00 per subdomain, per blog, per year.